higherminded1/higherminded1/README.md

 - 👋 Hi, I’m @higherminded1
-- 👀 I’m interested in codeing, and the crypto NFT space!
+- 👀 I’m interested in codeing, and the defi space
-- 🌱 I’m currently learning fullstack
+- 🌱 Its mostly a fun hobbie
-- 💞️ I’m looking to collaborate on most things defi related
-- 📫 How to reach me?
-DM me on Twitter @jeffy_sumthin

 <!---
 higherminded1/higherminded1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.